maciejlipski/opencampus_travel_time/README.md

 ## Description

-Predicting cyclists speed based on the GPX files we retrieved from a free source.
+This project primarily focuses on predicting cyclists' speed based on GPX files retrieved from Slovenian pro-cyclists.
+Initially, the idea was to calculate the estimated time based on the GPX files.
+However, as we built our base model and conducted further evaluations, we found that the data was insufficient to predict the estimated time.
+Hence, we decided to focus on predicting speed instead.

  For the estimation of speed we considered following features.
 - Elevation
 - Slope
 - Angle